 You may pay for your registration or renewal by:

 - Fill out form online, print and either bring to City Hall or mail in with payment.
-Dog Registration or Cat Registration
+Pet Registration.

 - Coming to the City Hall offices

 - Pay by mail (please clearly indicate you are requesting a pet tag/license)

 - Place in the night deposit box directly in front of the City Hall building clearly noting that it is for pet registration.

 Lost or Missing Pets